VCSTDN2024/prog6112-practical-assignment-st10455187/README.md

 ## 📝 Notes

 This project was developed between 20 August 2025 and 2 September 2025,
-with improvements allowed until 10 September 2025.
+with an extension period until 10 September 2025.

 Future versions may include GUI, unique ID enforcement, storage features and many more...